 CHANGING THE CITY

-Strelka was founded in 2009 to change the cultural and physical landscapes of Russian cities.
+Strelka was founded by entrepreneur and philanthropist Alexander Mamut in 2009 to change the cultural and physical landscapes of Russian cities.
 The Institute promotes positive changes and creates new ideas and values through its educational activities.
 Strelka provides brand new learning opportunities, while the City remains at the centre of the Institute’s research programme.

 DEVELOPING HUMAN CAPITAL

 Strelka Institute is a non-governmental institution with an experimental approach to education.
 Its 5-month study programme is aimed at young international specialists with backgrounds in architecture, design, the social sciences, and other fields.
 Strelka’s multidisciplinary education programme was shaped specifically to develop human capital and boost students’ creative energy.

 Strelka’s educational programme promotes critical thinking and public presentation skills.
 Other cornerstones of the study programme are visual skills development, creative research and data analysis and — last but not least — the potential applicability of research projects and their value in solving the real problems of Russian cities.